epageler/Documentation/RPN_Financial_Calculator/RPN-Financial-Calculator-Documentation.md

 When a binary operation (e.g. addition, subtraction, multiplication, division) is performed, it is done with the last two entries, x and y.
 So, for example, when division is performed the result will be y divided by x.
 If a number is raised to a power, it will be y to the x power.
 The result of a calculation is placed back on the stack in the x position, with z moving into the y register and t moving into the z register.

 When a unary operation is performed it uses only the x register, which is the last entry made.
-So, for example, 1/x takes the reciprocal of the x register and replaces the previous value of the x register the result.
+So, for example, 1/x takes the reciprocal of the x register and replaces the previous value of the x register with the result.

 The CLx, x⇄y, and R ↓ keys are used to manipulate the stack.
 The CLx key clears the value in the x register, the x⇄y swaps the values in the x and y registers, and the R ↓ key rotates the values in all four of the registers.
 The swap key can be especially useful if you got the entries to be used in a binary operation in the opposite order.